geltz/ComfyUI-geltz/README.md

 ## Image Processing
 - **Apply LUT** – Applies color lookup tables (.cube files)
 - **Chromatic Aberration** – Shifts RGB channels for lens-like effects
+- **Color Border** – Apply a border with adjustable width and color to an image
 - **Color Palette Extractor** – Finds dominant colors and exports a palette
 - **Diffusion Denoiser** – Removes noise from generated images with a bilateral filter (accepts batch folder input)
 - **FidelityFX Upscaler** – Sharp upscaler, useful as a second-upscale pass